 The following courses are prerequisites:

-The unit New Testament Letters is part of the subject area Biblical Studies and is offered as a part of the following Awards: Graduate Certificate in Arts (Alphacrucis College (NSW Dept. of Education)), Graduate Diploma in Arts (Alphacrucis College (NSW Dept. of Education)), Master of Arts (Alphacrucis College (NSW Dept. of Education)).
+The unit New Testament Letters is part of the subject area Biblical Studies and is offered as a part of the following Awards: Master of Arts (Alphacrucis College (NSW Dept. of Education)), Graduate Certificate in Arts (Alphacrucis College (NSW Dept. of Education)), Graduate Diploma in Arts (Alphacrucis College (NSW Dept. of Education)).

 Upon completion of this subject, students should be able to:

 - Explain the principal literary forms, uses and major themes of Epistles in the New Testament.

 - Describe the historical, geographical, social background and the literary nature of the New Testament letters.

 - Analyse the use of rhetorical devices in the New Testament Epistles.